maticjesenicnik/learn-react/README.md

 1. Navigate to the project directory.
 2. Run `npm install` to install dependencies.
+3. If the project has a backend, navigate to the `backend` folder (if applicable), run `npm install`, and then start the server with `node app.js`.
+Make sure you have [Node.js](https://nodejs.org) installed.
-3. Use `npm run dev` to launch the development server.
+4. Use `npm run dev` to launch the development server for the frontend.

+Ensure that both the frontend and backend are running for projects that require it.

 ## Course Details